-Eligible nominees are enrolled as undergraduates in a North American college or university throughout the academic year September 2013 to May 2014.
+Eligible nominees are enrolled as undergraduates in a North American college or university throughout the academic year September 2014 to May 2015.
 They must be nominated by two faculty members and recommended by the chair of their home department.
-No more than two male and two female candidates can be recommended by the same department chair in the same year.

 CRA gratefully acknowledges the support of Microsoft Research and Mitsubishi Electric Research Labs (MERL) who sponsor the Outstanding Undergraduate Researchers Award Program in alternate years.
-The 2014 award is being sponsored by MERL.
+The 2015 award is being sponsored by MSR.

 Eric Aaron (Vassar College)

 John Reppy (University of Chicago)

 Click here to fill out and submit the nomination form.